abinavrameshs/abinavrameshs.github.io/_portfolio/Salary Prediction.md

 ---
 caption: #what displays in the portfolio grid:
-  title: NLP - Salary Prediction
+  title: Salary Prediction from job descriptions
-  subtitle: Salary Prediction
+  subtitle: Text Classification
   thumbnail: assets/img/portfolio/salary_prediction.jpg

 #what displays when the item is clicked:
-title: NLP - Salary Prediction
+title: Salary Prediction from job descriptions
-subtitle: Salary Prediction
+subtitle: Text Classification
 image: assets/img/portfolio/salary_prediction.jpg #main image, can be a link or a file in assets/img/portfolio
-alt: NLP - Salary Prediction
+alt: Text Classification

 ---

-## Prediction of salary using text analysis
+## Objective

+The objective is to develop a classification model to predict salary from job description.The idea here is to test the predictive power of text and compare it with that of numeric data

 ## Data Description